 V: The video game industry is still a relatively new industry that is not recognized and understood by the general public.
 With the application of video game technology to non-video game related sectors, I believe it will open more avenues of opportunities and provide deeper support in further developing the technology we have today so that it will be beneficial to an even wider audience.

 T: I would support this growth.
 I believe video game technology is able to further expand and develop other industries as well.
-The production and accessibility of more advanced hardware will also benefit multiple industries and sectors.
+The production and accessibility of more advanced hardware will also benefit multiple industries and sectors. - What are your next steps?
+What are you most looking forward to in your career growth?

 F: I want to learn more as an artist and become much more proficient and efficient at doing what I do so I can tackle much more challenging tasks and projects and get to a higher position in Streamline.